Jasmine

 ✂️ Pruning Management

-Pruning MethodCut back long shoots, remove dead wood
+Pruning MethodCut back long shoots, remove deadwood

 Pruning PurposeControl growth and encourage flowering